Related guidance:

 - in people taking higher doses (40 mg to 60 mg fluoxetine a day), use a gradual withdrawal schedule.

-• If a person has withdrawal symptoms when they stop taking antidepressant medication or reduce their dose, reassure them that they are not having a relapse of their depression.
+- allow 1 to 2 weeks to evaluate the effects of dose reduction before considering further dose reductions. - If a person has withdrawal symptoms when they stop taking antidepressant medication or reduce their dose, reassure them that they are not having a relapse of their depression.
 Explain that:

 • these symptoms are common